Yemen's Houthis seize central Aden district, presidential site

 "People are afraid and terrified by the bombardment," one resident, Farouq Abdu, told Reuters by telephone from Crater.
 "No one is on the streets - it's like a curfew".

-Hadi loyalists had few heavy weapons to halt the Houthi advance, although the remains of one smoldering tank in Crater showed they had put up a staunch defense in some places.
+Hadi loyalists had few heavy weapons to halt the Houthi advance, although the remains of one smouldering tank in Crater showed they had put up a staunch defence in some places.

 Aden residents reported three air strikes against a Houthi position north of Crater on Thursday, and a fourth at the presidential residence shortly after they took control of it.